Simple Steps to Reduce Your Toxic Load

 Supporting Your Detox Pathways

 Eating cruciferous vegetables (broccoli, kale, Brussels sprouts, cauliflower) upregulates phase II detox enzymes.
 Adequate hydration supports kidney clearance.
 Regular bowel movements ensure that toxins bound to bile and fiber leave the body rather than getting reabsorbed.
-Sweating — through exercise or sauna — provides an additional elimination route, particularly for heavy metals and fat-soluble chemicals.
+According to a 2012 review in the Journal of Environmental and Public Health, sweating (through exercise or sauna) provides an additional elimination route, with studies confirming that heavy metals including arsenic, cadmium, lead, and mercury are excreted in measurable concentrations through sweat.

 Key Takeaways